Myocardial Infarction (Heart Attack)

 Procedures: A procedure called an angioplasty is often used to unblock the coronary arteries and allow blood supply.
 A physician may also want to use a coronary artery bypass graft (CABG) to reroute blood vessels to ensure blood supply despite the blockage, though in many cases a CABG is performed a few days after a heart attack.

+Medications are often used as part of treatment for a heart attack.
 Blood thinners, thrombolytics, antiplatelet drugs, nitroglycerin, Beta-blockers, pain relievers and ACE inhibitors are often used as part of the treatment.
 Each of these medications has a specific use as part of treatment: